Welcome to the

 Visit the ‘Classic’ Inns of South Western Colorado’s famous 236 mile loop known as the San Juan Skyway.
-Arguably located in the most picturesque portion of the state, each one of these Inns provides an inspirational experience in one of the five mountain towns of the Skyway: Ridgway, Ouray, Silverton, Durango and Telluride.
-Choose a short or a longer package as we tour you from one location and one Inn to another, or if you prefer you can drive your own vehicle, as you take in the natural beauty, history, culture, entertainment, unique activities and fabulous restaurants of the region.
+Located in the most picturesque portion of the state, your private tour guides will discuss your curiosities about the region with you as you travel between historic hotels in a combination of the five mountain towns of the Skyway: Ridgway, Ouray, Silverton, Durango and Telluride.
+Choose between shorter or longer tour packages and special ‘self drive’ packages are available as well.

 View Your Vacation Package Options

 Inclusive of Hotels,Transportation and Private Tour Guides or Self Drive

 Cari is a retired attorney who has lived in this area for years and loves to share the ‘San Juan Skyway Experience’ with our visiting guests.